jnnpk/hate_instigating_speech_dataset/README.md

 ## Annotation Process
 The primary objective of this dataset is to label comments as hate instigating speech or not.
 The annotation process involved two key steps:

-1. **Labeling Replies:** Replies associated with each comment were labeled as either hate speech or non-hate speech by three major annotators through voting.
+1. **Labeling Replies:** Replies associated with each comment were labeled as either hate speech or non-hate speech by three annotators through majority vote.

 2. **Measuring Hate Speech Instigation:** The level of hate speech instigation at the comment level was determined by examining the ratio of hate replies to the total number of replies.